US government proposes easing some restrictions on drones traveling long distances

 A new federal rule proposed Tuesday would make it easier for companies to use drones over longer distances out of the operator's sight without having to go through a cumbersome waiver process.

-“This draft rule is a critical step toward enabling drone operations that will enhance safety, transform commercial services, and strengthen public safety with drones as a force multiplier," said Michael Robbins, president & CEO of the Association for Uncrewed Vehicle Systems International trade group.
+“This draft rule is a critical step toward enabling drone operations that will enhance safety, transform commercial services, and strengthen public safety with drones as a force multiplier," Michael Robbins, president & CEO of the Association for Uncrewed Vehicle Systems International trade group, said in a statement.

-The rule spells out the circumstances drones can be used under while working to ensure they don't disrupt aviation and cause problems around airports, Federal Aviation Administration Administrator Bryan Bedford said.
+The rule spells out the circumstances drones can be used under 400 feet under while working to ensure they don't disrupt aviation and cause problems around airports, Federal Aviation Administration Administrator Bryan Bedford said.
+The drones will be required to have collision-avoidance technology to keep them away from planes and other drones.
+And the rule will only allow drones up to 1,320 pounds — including their payloads.

-“We are making the future of our aviation a reality and unleashing American drone dominance.
-From drones delivering medicine to unmanned aircraft surveying crops, this technology will fundamentally change the way we interact with the world,” Transportation Secretary Sean Duffy said.
+“The issue hasn’t been that America just can’t innovate, America can’t create, America can’t build amazing drone technology.
+It’s that we’ve had a bureaucracy in place that makes it incredibly incredibly difficult for innovators to actually innovate,” Transportation Secretary Sean Duffy said.

+The rules are designed to address the way modern drones are being used today.

 President Donald Trump issued executive orders in June directing the Transportation Department to quickly get this rule out.
 The orders also included restrictions meant to help protect against terrorism, espionage and public safety threats.